 Unimaginable privacy, beauty, and expanse await in southern, unincorporated Marin County, on a panoramic view lot adjoining tens of thousands of acres of open space.
 The building envelope, on a ridgeline atop of King Mountain, has 360-degree panoramic views of the city of San Francisco, the East Bay, and Marin, as well as unobstructed views of the Bay, Bridges, and Mt.
 Tamalpais.

-Fully vested and entitled, King Mountain has approved plans for the construction of a legacy compound in excess of 30,000 square feet, including a main residence, guest residence, caretaker’s home and other auxiliary buildings, as well as a large pond, access roads and pathways, vineyards, orchards, horse corrals, and elaborate water features.
+Fully vested and entitled, King Mountain has approved plans for the construction of a legacy compound in excess of 30,000 square feet, including the main residence, guest residence, caretaker’s home, and other auxiliary buildings, as well as a large pond, access roads and pathways, vineyards, orchards, horse corrals, and elaborate water features.
 When complete, the King Mountain Estate will be like no other residential compound in the Bay Area.

 While offering complete seclusion and privacy, this paradise is just a few minutes away from shops and restaurants, just four miles from Highway 101, and less than 20 minutes from the Golden Gate Bridge.
-Nevertheless, it feels a million miles from city living.
+Nevertheless, it feels like a million miles from city living.